Skip to content

 12- Isadora Tomb Martyr of love

-She is considered the Juliet of ancient Egypt, as she lived in the second century BC during the era of Emperor Hadrian, and her tomb is located in the Tuna al Jabal area, west of Mallawi City.
-She drowned while crossing the Nile to meet her lover, and her father lamented her with Greek poetry on the walls of the tomb.
-The tomb contains her remains embalmed and preserved inside a white roll in a tomb resembling a small temple.
+She is considered the Juliet of ancient Egypt, as she lived in the second century BC during the era of Emperor Hadrian, and her Tomb is located in the Tuna al Jabal area, west of Mallawi City.
+She drowned while crossing the Nile to meet her lover, and her father lamented her with Greek poetry on the walls of the Tomb.
+The Tomb contains her remains embalmed and preserved inside a white roll in a tomb resembling a small temple.
 Isadora’s Tomb has become a world sanctuary for millions of foreign visitors, mostly Germans.

 13- Petocres Tomb